temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 2. In the top-right corner, select **Configure Codec Server**.
 3. Select whether you want to use the Namespace-level (or Cluster-level for self-hosted Cluster) or the browser-level Codec Endpoint setting as the default for your browser.
    In Temporal Cloud:
-   - Selecting **Use Namespace-level settings, where available.
-Otherwise, use my browser setting.** uses the Namespace-level Codec Server endpoint by default.
+   - **Use Namespace-level settings, where available.
+Otherwise, use my browser setting.**
+      Uses the Namespace-level Codec Server endpoint by default.
       If no endpoint is set on the Namespace, your browser setting is applied.
-   - Selecting **Use my browser setting and ignore Namespace-level setting.** applies your browser-level setting by default, overriding the Namespace-level Codec Server endpoint.
+   - **Use my browser setting and ignore Namespace-level setting.**
+      Applies your browser-level setting by default, overriding the Namespace-level Codec Server endpoint.
-4. Enter your Codec Server endpoint and port number.
+1. Enter your Codec Server endpoint and port number.
-5. [Optional] If your Codec Server is configured to [authenticate requests](#authorization) from Temporal Web UI, enable **Pass access token** to send a JWT access token with the HTTPS requests.
+1. Optional: If your Codec Server is configured to [authenticate requests](#authorization) from Temporal Web UI, enable **Pass access token** to send a JWT access token with the HTTPS requests.
-6. [Optional] If your Codec Server is configured to [verify origins of requests](#cors), enable **Include cross-origin credentials**.
+1. Optional: If your Codec Server is configured to [verify origins of requests](#cors), enable **Include cross-origin credentials**.

 In self-hosted Temporal Clusters where you set up your UI Server, you can also set the codec endpoint in the UI server [configuration file](/references/web-ui-configuration#codec), as shown in the following example.